 |5 things you need to know before next week…👀

 |A little bit of mystery goes a long way.
 Even if you’re reiterating 5 key takeaways from your meetings that week, this frames it as important, need-to-know information.

 Tip 2: Ask yourself, would I click on that?

-Aside from shameless clickbait, consider writing content titles with a very clear call to action (CTA).
-These are titles that make the why and the “what’s in it for me?” really obvious.
+That’s why we recommend writing content titles with a clear call to action (CTA).
+These are titles that make the why and the “what’s in it for me?” obvious right away,

-And remember, employee app content is at its best when you support your title with a good caption and image that screams “click me!”
+And remember, employee app content is at its best when you support your title with a good caption and image that adds helpful context that screams, “Click me!”

 Tip 3: SOMETIMES, ALL CAPS HELPS